THE CHILEAN QUESTION

 Credit: David Murphy

-Gabriel Boric Font was elected last month as President of Chile, in a stand-off with far-right candidate Jose Antonio Kast, with a margin of victory of eleven percent .
-His extraordinary win comes at a time when reform of the dictatorship-era constitution, already underway, has the potential to transform the Chilean economy.
+Gabriel Boric Font was elected last December as President of Chile, in a stand-off with far-right candidate Jose Antonio Kast, winning by a margin of eleven percent.
+This extraordinary result came at a time when reform of the dictatorship-era constitution has the potential to transform Chile's politics and its economy.
+The new constitution would provide social security, access to abortion, and a right to certain natural resources which had previously been privatised.

-In 2014, only three weeks into the job, freshman legislator Gabriel Boric gave me an interview at the Congress in the coastal city of Valparaiso.
-He had come to prominence as a student leader during two years of mass protests across Chile, to highlight unequal access to Chile's privatised higher education system.
+In 2014 - only three weeks into the job - I interviewed freshman legislator Gabriel Boric at the Congress in the coastal city of Valparaiso.
+He had having come to prominence as a student leader during two years of mass protests across Chile, to highlight unequal access to Chile's privatised higher education system.
 “I think education is a big deal in Chile nowadays because it’s like the wound from where the inequality bleeds,” said Boric.
 “We have two different countries, one country for the rich … like, five percent of the population, and a country for the poor.
 We can not keep on living like that.”

-The student movement Boric led, had broken through in national elections a month before, producing four new legislators.
+The student movement Boric had led, broke through in national elections a month before and produced four new legislators.
 Boric, alongside Giorgio Jackson, Camila Vallejo and Karol Cariola, were distinguished by their youth.
 The youngest of the three, Camila Vallejo, was just 25.

-Many of the Chileans I interviewed spoke of doubts, as to whether Boric or Vallejo could accomplish what they promised.
-Despite a reform-minded President-Elect Michelle Bachelet then starting her second term, with a promise of legislation that would meet the demands of the movement that had propelled Boric and Vallejo into power.
+Several of the Chileans I spoke to doubted whether Boric or Vallejo could accomplish what they had promised.
+The newly-elected Michelle Bachelet, who started her second term that summer, had succeeded on a promise of legislation which would meet the demands of the movement.

 “Actually I have the same doubts,” said Boric in 2014.
 “The fact that I am here now working in Parliament doesn’t mean that I believe that, here, we can change the world.”

 Later that year, President Bachelet’s reforms to higher education began with the goal of free higher education for all, but ended with subsidies to just 200,000 students.
-Challenged in the courts, the attempt “to move from an educational system ruled by commerce to one governed by the state, where education is considered a social right” was never realistic, without constitutional reform.
+Challenged in the courts, the attempt “to move from an educational system ruled by commerce to one governed by the state, where education is considered a social right” was never realistic, without the constitutional reform which Chilean are voting on.

 The 1980 constitution was passed during the dictatorship of General Augusto Pinochet and his military Junta, in a referendum with no electoral roll.
 Blank ballots were counted as affirmative to vote, in a poll held on the seventh anniversary of the overthrow of the Unidad Popular government, led by Salvador Allende, in a military coup.